Data-driven multiscale modeling for correcting dynamical systems: Experiments

 \section{Experiments}

-To test this approach to predicting subgrid forcings we compare the ``downscale'' and ``buildup'' processes discussed above against baselines without the additional information.
-In our experiments on the quasi-geostrophic model, data is generated at a ``true'' resolution of $256\times256$, and high and low resolutions are selected from $128 \times 128$, $96 \times 96$, and $64 \times 64$.
-When describing the neural network tasks below, subscripts $\text{hr}$ and $\text{lr}$ stand in for one of these three resolutions.
-These scales were chosen so that the system requires closure (there are sufficient dynamics below the grid-scale cutoff), but does not diverge \cite{ross23}.
-In the experiments that follow we test all combinations of distinct high and low resolutions.
-See Appendix~\ref{sec:qgdef} for model parameters and further details on the quasi-geostrophic data generation.
+To test this approach to predicting subgrid forcings we compare our \emph{multiscale} approach against single-scale baselines.
+We select the ``high'' resolution size in each target system (QG or KF) so that the system requires closure (there are sufficient dynamics below the grid-scale cutoff), but does not diverge~\cite{ross23}.
+An overview of the two test systems is provided below with further details in Appendix~\ref{sec:modelextdef}.

-Our experiments are divided into two categories: a first set of separated experiments, where the predictions are in one direction across scales (either down or up scale alone), the neural networks are trained and evaluated separately, and all required inputs are provided by an oracle backed by a ground truth data set; and a second set of combined experiments where these networks are composed, eliminating the need for the data set oracle.